sschwarzer/ftputil/doc/README.txt

   this, which are explained in [6].

 - The flag `use_list_a_option` will be set to `False` by default.
-This option was intended to make life easier for users, but turned out to be problematic (see [7]).
+This option was intended to make life easier for users of the library, but turned out to be problematic (see [7]).

 Documentation
 -------------